revsystem/aansible_playbook_for_Rosetta_at_home_on_RaspberyPi/README.md

     Check your Raspberry Pi 3B+ IP address and write down to ssh.config like below.

     ```shell
-    vi ssh.conf
+    vi ssh.config
     ```

     ```text
     Host boinc-1
         HostName 192.168.1.45
     ```

-    This ansible playbook set the hostname based on `Host` in ssh.conf.
+    This ansible playbook set the hostname based on `Host` in ssh.config.
     If you want to set another host name, please edit `Host` section.

     ---